varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 ---

-## ðŸŽ¯ FOUNDATIONAL PRINCIPLE: Slow is Smooth, Smooth is Fast
+## 🎯 FOUNDATIONAL PRINCIPLE: Slow is Smooth, Smooth is Fast

 **The most important rule in guitar learning:**